-Social Stories for Teens – Practical Guide for Adolescents with Autism
+Social Stories for Autistic Teens – Practical Strategies for Communication, Autonomy, and Emotional Regulation

 Adapting Social Stories for Teens: Language, Autonomy, Respect, and Personalization